SnehaM-0305/NoteWell/README.md

 Whisper transcription where not), PDF, DOCX, audio uploads, and pasted text.
 Everything funnels into the same chunk → summarize → structure pipeline.

+**Timestamped, clickable notes for video sources.** Video notes carry real timecodes — each section heading is labeled with the exact `[MM:SS–MM:SS]` range of the source it covers, computed from the actual transcript timing, not guessed by the model.
+You can also generate notes for just a slice of a video instead of the whole thing (`start_time`/ `end_time`).
+Every timestamped section renders as a clickable chip that opens the source video at that exact moment, in a new tab.

+**Live, streamed generation for video/audio sources.** Generating notes from a video doesn't block on one long request.
+It runs as a background job: each section is written in its final, ready-to-render form and streamed to the page the moment it's done, so you can start reading early sections while later ones are still being written.
+A live, self-calibrating time estimate updates as it goes, based on this run's actual measured speed rather than a fixed guess.

 **Three learning modes.** Beginner, Medium, and Expert produce genuinely different documents, not the same notes at three lengths.
 The mode changes the *structure* of the output, not just the wording: Beginner leads with a concrete example and includes a